ChiNguyenDev/azinfra/README.md

 -------------------------------------------------------------------------------------------------------------------
 Key Components:

-Git Server: Version control hosted on an Azure VM, providing a centralized repository for all projects
+Git Server: Version control hosted on an Azure VM trough Gitea, providing a centralized repository for all projects

 CI/CD Pipeline: Automated deployment and integration using Jenkins, with Jenkins agents containerized for efficient scaling and management